DanjelPiDev/Extended_LIF_Neurons/README.md

 ---

 ## Acknowledgments
-This project was developed to simulate and visualize spiking neural networks, combining classical LIF models with modern probabilistic approaches like ABSS.
+This project was developed to simulate and visualize spiking neural networks, combining classical LIF models with modern probabilistic approaches like.

 ---